shenni119/airflow_etl/README.md

 Goal/What does the Application Does:

-Schedule regular ETL from Zendesk's API to company's S3 bucket
+Schedule regular ETL from Zendesk's API to company's S3 bucket.

 Input:
-0. Assumes Airflow connections and a public/private key file is already set up
+0. Assumes a public/private key file, Airflow and S3 connections are already set up

-1.
+Output:
+None - the json will be saved into the S3 bucket.